 Do these problems sound familiar to you?
 By now, you might be wondering how you can solve these problems.
 We have your answer!
-Sign up for one of our coaching groups.
+Try one of our coaching groups for free.
 Each week, you can join fellow shop owners to identify your problems.
 Then, apply our systems to start turning record profits!

 The auto repair industry employs a variety of different positions.
 Check out this this clip from our members only People Process workshop.
 Brian and callers explain automotive jobs.
 The You Net Results group outline both the jobs’ tasks, and their relationships to each other.
 Each shop owner shares their knowledge from decades of adapting to an ever changing industry.
 Think you know everything about each job description in the automotive field?
 These pros bring up some great points you may have never considered.
 Don’t miss out!

 Explain automotive jobs: Owner and General Manager